sumanthnimmakayala/Physical-design-with-OpenLANE-using-Sky130-PDK/README.md

 ### Simplified RTL to GDSII Flow:
 - **Sythesis** = The RTL is converted into a gate level netlist made up of components of standard cell libary.

 - **Floor Planning/ Power Planning** = Plan silicon area and create robust power distribution network.
 The power network usually uses the upper metal layer which are thicker than lower layer and thus lower resistance.
-This lowers the IR drop problem
+This lowers the IR drop problem/

  - **Placement** = There are two steps, first is global placement which is the general optimal positons for cells and might not be legal.
 Next is detailed placement which is the actual legal placements of the cells.

- - **Clock tree synthesis** = clock distribution is usually a tree (H-tree, X-tree ... )
+ - **Clock tree synthesis** = clock distribution is usually a tree (H-tree, X-tree ... ).

  - **Routing** = Use horizontal and vertical wires to connect cells together.
 The router uses PDK information (thickness, pitch, width,vias) for each metal layer to do the routing.
 The Sky130 defines 6 routing layers.
 It doe global routing and detailed routing.

  - **Verification before sign-off** = Involves physical verification like DRC and LVS and timing verification.
 Design Rule Checking or DRC ensures final layout honors all design rules and Layout versus Schematic or LVS ensures final layout matches the gate level netlist from synthesis phase.
 Timing verification ensures timing constraints are met.

  The final layout is in GDSII file format.